Sunday, 10 December 2017

 The way you keep and use so many around you is disgusting.
 Although some would argue that certain individuals are stupid for allowing themselves to be repeatedly abused, the fault is entirely with you!

 You're such a mess and I feel so sorry for you.
 There's an insecurity, or demon you're not dealing with that has you roll around town all Jekyll and Hyde!
 You go from being so lovely and ridiculously thoughtful to distant, rude, manic, aggressive and abusive so damn quickly.
 You become a brutal sexual predator thirsty for what isn't yours to take albeit violently taken as and when you like.
 Despite the cries, screams, frightened voices begging you to stop, you continue to abuse your power and position to do one of the most horrific and life changing, damaging, scarring things one human can do to another.
-You then discard your victims ready to prey on the new...
+You then discard your victim ready to prey on the next...

 CopyrightCharleyJai